molly-kholodova/molly-kholodova/README.md

 👋 Hi, I’m Molly (@molly-kholodova)

-PhD candidate specializing in environmental microbiology and biogeochemistry.
+PhD candidate specializing in bioinformatics, environmental microbiology and biogeochemistry.

-I like to write scripts to process bioinformatics datasets (mainly genomic and metagenomic data).
+I like to write scripts to process sequencing data and create cool visualizations.

 Also into auto-battler and other strategy games - interested in collabing on analytics tools!